Thao-Tran/recipes/sourdough-pizza/recipe.md

 * 1 tsp sugar

 ## Procedure
+Start at least 24 hours before you plan on making the pizza.
 ### Dough
 1. Mix starter into water and try to break up the starter as well as you can, but pockets of starter in the water is still okay.
 The point of this step is